gkgopikrishnan/snowflake-dbt/docs/databricks-training/demo-content/02-topics-overview.md

 sidebar_label: Topics Overview
 ---

-# 📚 Detailed Databricks Modules & Hands-On Practicals
+# 📚 Detailed Databricks Modules & Hands-Ons

 Our Databricks program is structured into modules that ensure **strong conceptual understanding, hands-on learning, and interview readiness**.